-When one conjures up thoughts of a twenty-one mile lake they most likely think of jet skis and motorboats, but none of these noisy and pollution making contraptions are allowed up here.
-In fact, the water is so pure on Agnes that it is safe to just dip your canteen in the middle of the lake and drink away.
-Cathy, the ranger at Prairie Portage, advised us to rinse soap on the land as Quetico is one of the last pure water sources around.
-“Let’s keep it that way,” she implored to us as we entered the park.
+When one conjures up thoughts of a twenty-one mile lake they most likely think of jet skis and motorboats, but none of these noisy and pollution making contraptions are allowed here.
+In fact, the water is so pure on Agnes that it is safe to merely dip a canteen in the middle of the lake and quench one’s thirst.

 The pool is protected by a row of rocks, so it is completely safe to swim in without being ushered over the bottom half of the falls.
 Caution of course needs to be exercised, especially in times of high water, but playing in the pool of Louisa Falls is pretty safe.